How Many Kids Are in Foster Care in the US? Understanding Adoption Statistics by Race

-When you examine the race of children in foster care, you’ll notice some disheartening disparities in the United States foster care system.
-Diving into these statistics can help us understand how we can better support children and improve our communities.
+When you examine the race of children in the system, you’ll notice disheartening disparities within the latest foster care statistics in America.
+Diving into these racial and ethnic figures can help us understand how we can better support children and improve our communities.

 Number of children in foster care in the U.S. by race

 The racial composition of the U.S. foster care system reveals significant disparities.
 By examining foster care statistics by race, we can gain insights into the disproportionality that affects children of different racial and ethnic backgrounds.
-Below are the most recent statistics from 2022, provided by the Adoption and Foster Care Analysis and Reporting System (AFCARS).
+Below are the preliminary statistics for Federal Fiscal Year 2024, provided by the Adoption and Foster Care Analysis and Reporting System (AFCARS).

 Unpacking Entry and Exit Dynamics in Foster Care by Race